ShorenaK/KIBI-E-COMMERCE-STORE/README.md

 ![](http://imgur.com/t3teAxi.png)
 ### :handbag: A simple RESTful API for KEYBOARD AND KEYCAP Purchases .

 ## Introduction:

-KIBI is a website (or should I out an app) that features the 7 RESTful routes The idea was to build an app .........
+KIBI is a website (or should I put an app) that features the 7 RESTful routes The idea was to build an app .........

-# eCommerce:

-## Installation Depency:

 ## Features:
 View products.